Answering your questions about hearing aids and hearing health.

 Tinnitus and vertigo can occur together because they are both disorders that occur inside the ear.
 If you have suffered head trauma or a blow to the ear, then you may experience ringing in the ears and vertigo/dizziness together.

 It may be tempting to put hearing aids off until your hearing loss is worse, but there are advantages to getting hearing aids sooner rather than later.
 No matter when you get hearing aids, your brain will need to adapt to understanding sounds it hasn’t heard in years.
 This adjustment period can be much easier the sooner you get hearing aids since your brain will have spent less time without those sounds.
-That also lets us get you to your full hearing potential sooner, instead of having to slowly ease you back into more sounds.

 It can take time to become fully comfortable with your new hearing aids, especially if this is your first time wearing them.
 We want to make the adjustment period as easy as possible, so we’ll work with you in any way we need to.